 About Us

-At the core is a strong desire to learn, and experience the technology involved in digital voice communications, while teaching others as they too enjoy the use of the system.
+At the core is a strong desire to learn, and experience the technology involved in both digital voice, and analog VOIP communications, while teaching others as they too enjoy the use of the system.
 In doing so, also having the unique opportunity to meet other Ham’s from around the world and share in the diversity of our many cultures.

 There are currently six repeaters in our group located along the historic Oregon Trail.
-Four of the repeaters are linked via Wires-X providing a combined coverage of approximately a 140 mile area.
+Two of the repeaters are linked via Wires-X providing a combined coverage of approximately a 130 mile area.
 This area encompasses portions of both North Eastern Oregon, and South Eastern Washington.
-The remaining two repeaters are analog FM, and although currently stand alone repeaters, they provide excellent coverage over Northeastern Oregon and Southeastern Washington.
+The remaining three repeaters are analog FM, and are linked via Allstar.
+Combined, they provide excellent coverage over Northeastern Oregon and Southeastern Washington.
+The sixth repeater is a stand alone GMRS repeater with approximately 60 miles of coverage.
+Unlike the other Amateur Radio repeaters, our GMRS repeater is a closed system.
+Simply submit a request for access via MyGMRS.com and it will most likely be approved.

 Always keep in mind that digital voice communications is still relatively new to Ham Radio, so for most of us this is a learning experience.
 That said, always remember that “Patience is a virtue, and knowledge is a gift to be shared.”